Menu

 • Chemical Pest Control – As I mentioned earlier, I am not a fan of dousing my plants in toxic chemicals.
 There are, however, safer organic chemical forms of pest control available.
 But I don’t use any chemicals, organic or not, indiscriminately in my garden.
 Typically I use chemical pest control as either a last resort or as a preventative early in the season.

 Organic pesticide sprays, horticultural oil sprays, and insecticidal soaps are examples of organic chemical pest control.
-A bacteria called Bacillus Thuringiensis is a type of biological pest control.
+A bacteria called Bacillus thuringiensis is a type of biological pest control.
 If you are having a problem with pests in the garden, and you feel like you need to use chemical or biological means, I recommend contacting your local county extension office.
 There are also many gardening reference books that cover the subject of pest control in greater detail.

 Fertilizing